-It is no surprise, then, that when deprived of its sense of control, our being coils into the crevices of uncertainty; an all too common experience that uproots our stability, threatens our sense of normalcy, and cripples our fortitude for moving forward.
+It is no surprise, then, that when deprived of its sense of control, our being coils into the crevices of uncertainty, an experience that uproots our stability, threatens our sense of normalcy, and cripples our fortitude for moving forward.
 But in this age of abundant information; one where data is constantly mined and employed to predict outcomes and improve our decision making, how is it that we still get thrown into the void of uncertainty?
 Why is everything so uncertain?

 Bleeding sun by Paul Onditi.
 Via MONTAGUE CONTEMPORARY